roboryman/prototroller/README.md

 - [ ] Advanced Component Support (Mar.
 01, 2023)
 - [ ] Finalized Firmware (April 01, 2023)
 - [ ] Prototroller Artifact (April 01, 2023)

-## Usage
-There are a few ways you may use the Prototroller.
-### _Our Hardware, Our Software_
-Recommended.
-This combines our hardware (listed above) with the software to do the job.
-The end result is a full-stack (HW+SW) modular controller that implements our goals and, as such, is supported.
-Our recommended PCB supplier is JLCPCB, and we are working on formalizing our recommendations for ordering.

-We cannot provide any hardware support, sorry; only software in this case.

-### _Your Hardware, Our Software_
-If you want to develop your own hardware to use with our software, that is excellent!
-In fact, we are curious to see your designs.

-You may even use our designs as a starting point.
-For example, you may want to make the modules slightly larger.

-In any case, we cannot promise any help if you do this.
-An attempt may be made, but we have busy lives too.

 ## Acknowledgements
 Thank you to our stakeholder Carsten Thue-Bludworth for his infinite wisdom.
 His assistance keeps the project grounded and evolving in the best way possible.